A Blog About Cars ... And More

 This MOAB - Mother of all Bombs - explodes with a huge fireball that will suck all the oxygen out of a cave complex in milliseconds, turning evil jihadists into crispy critters.
 It is the largest non-nuclear bomb in the U.S. arsenal and has never before been used in combat.
 It's economical, too.
 Priced at $170,000 each, the MOAB is a mere rounding error in Defense Department money.
 Why, you can't even purchase an entry-level Bentley Continental for that.

 If the MOAB was any cheaper, you could buy them at The Dollar Store.
-(Just think of what you could to that inconsiderate neighbor whose dog always shits on your lawn.)
+(Just think of what you could do to that inconsiderate neighbor whose dog always shits on your lawn.)

 Look out, Axis of Evil.
 There's a new sheriff in town.

 Failure To Launch: North Korea put on quite a show Saturday, parading an impressive-looking array of nuclear missiles accompanied by the obligatory goose-stepping soldiers.
 As well as cheesy streamers and balloons.
 Looked like someone bought a big semi-trailer full of crap at Party City.